 Setting your Nikon D300 for multiple exposures

-After writing my post - On the back of your camera, press the menu button at the upper left.
+- On the back of your camera, press the menu button at the upper left.

 - Select the shooting menu.
 Press right arrow on the multi selector button, to access the shooting menu.